This is an Insight article, written by a selected partner as part of GAR's co-published content. Read more on Insight

 Questions asked by the tribunal are of particular importance, as they can offer a view into the tribunal’s thinking.
 It is vital to view these questions as opportunities to emphasise a point or correct a misconception on the tribunal’s part – they may be the last and only chance to do so.

 Tribunal questions carry the highest potential to be surprising.
 You will have carefully studied the opposition’s papers and so should be able to anticipate their position at the hearing.
 Not so with the tribunal: the hearing may well be the first time you are engaging the merits with the tribunal.
-You don’t know with any certainty what is on their minds, and their minds may be wandering into uncharted territory.
+You do not know with any certainty what is on their minds, and their minds may be wandering into uncharted territory.
 Something that appears minor to you, or indeed to both parties, may have particular significance in the tribunal’s view.

 This is where all the hard work and effort spent on your preparation will pay off.
-Knowing the file will enable you to nimbly navigate the record and react to any unforeseen question from the panel.
+Knowing the file will enable you to nimbly navigate the record and react to unforeseen questions from the panel.
 Without preparation, you will struggle.
 Even with the best preparation, however, you may encounter a question to which you have no obvious answer.
 It is dangerous to improvise in this situation, as too much may depend on a correct and persuasive response.
 It may, therefore, be better to ask for leave to address this question subsequently.
-Indeed, questions from the tribunal deserve particular attention when you prepare your post-hearing submissions.
+Questions from the tribunal deserve particular attention when you prepare your post-hearing submissions.

-Particular subject matters
+Particular subject matter

 In national court proceedings, presenting on the law is a lawyer’s central prerogative.
 This becomes more difficult in international arbitration where the lead advocates, and often the arbitrators, are not trained in the applicable substantive law and so have to apply a law other than their own.